opnsense/docs/source/manual/how-tos/nginx_waf.rst

 ..
 Warning::

     This page is for advanced users only.
-A misconfiguration here may break your page.
+A misconfiguration here may block requests to your API endpoints or website.

+    A web application firewall is no replacement for properly implemented security in front- and backend.

 Background Information
 ======================